jonas-is-coding/simple-notion-clone/README.md

-# Simple one pagw Notion clone
+# Simple one page Notion clone